To find out more, including how to control cookies, see here:

 A large part of your spouse’s desire to reconcile may be simply to have the security, cost savings, or convenience of once again living with you.
 The desire not to be alone is not the same thing as desiring you.
 If you take a cheating spouse back simply because he or she does not want to be alone, then you are no more than a spare tire that can be exchanged at any time for another person.

 What to say to your cheating spouse when he or she wants to come back

 It is a good thing that your cheating spouse has gotten to this point.
 It is helpful for reconciling, but you must be careful not to just take him or her back quickly.
 Your relationship must be rebuilt FIRST in order to avoid the emotional distance and other problems that will occur otherwise, and to promote genuine commitment.

 I am so glad you want to reconcile with me.
 I would like that too, and I hope it is possible.
 In order for us to see if it is, we will need to stay separated and start our relationship over, like we did in the beginning.
 If we can restore trust, fall in love again, and commit to being with each other for the rest of our lives, then we will be able to live together again.
 Before we both have trust, commitment, and love, it will make no sense for us to live together.

 After you say this, your spouse may say, “Well, in that case, forget it.”
 If you get such a response, you can be sure that your spouse is not really wanting to reconcile with you.
-If you did take such a spouse back immediately, your relationship most certainly will not grow.
-Any person who is really sorry for their behavior and really desiring to reconcile with you will not like having to stay separated, but be willing to do whatever it takes to repair your relationship.
+If you did take such a spouse back immediately, your relationship most certainly would not grow.
+Any person who is really sorry for their behavior and really desiring to reconcile will be willing to do whatever it takes

 Love and boundaries are no less important when you are separated